Man on phone getting mortgage pre-approval.

 How Long Does It Take To Get Preapproved For A Mortgage?

-Once you choose a mortgage lender to work with, the preapproval process can take as little as a day to several days.
+Once you choose a mortgage lender, the preapproval process will typically take no more than a few days.

-With Rocket Mortgage®, the steps to getting preapproved are simple.
+With Rocket Mortgage®, the steps required for mortgage preapproval are simple.
 First, you’ll need to submit a mortgage application.
-Typically, we will then run a check on your credit history and ask you a series of questions about your financial standing and the home you want to buy.
+Typically, we’ll check your credit history and ask you some questions about your financial standing and the home you want to buy.

-We’ll check your income and assets and analyze your most recent bank statements.
-Lenders like us want to ensure that you can comfortably afford your monthly mortgage payment, so we’ll look for any financial red flags like outstanding credit card debt or unpaid medical bills.
+We’ll review your income and assets and analyze your most recent bank statements.
+Lenders like us want to ensure that you can comfortably afford your monthly mortgage payment, so we’ll look for any financial red flags such as outstanding credit card debt or unpaid medical bills.

 After completing the approval process, you’ll receive a letter.
-If you applied with Rocket Mortgage, you’ll be in contact with a banker to get a Verified Approval Letter.¹ To be “verified,” you must submit additional documents like tax returns and pay stubs along with the application.
-Verified Approval can give you an edge over other buyers as it proves your financial ability to follow through with your offer.
+If you applied with Rocket Mortgage, you’ll be in contact with a banker to get a Verified Approval Letter.¹ To be “verified,” you must submit additional documents such as tax returns and pay stubs along with the application.
+Verified Approval can give you an edge over other buyers, because it proves your financial ability to follow through with your offer.

 The Bottom Line

-Typically, borrowers should wait until they’re ready to actively search for a home before they get preapproved.
-This will ensure that their preapproval letter does not expire and that they can confidently bid on their future home.
+Typically, borrowers shouldn’t get preapproved until they’re ready to actively search for a home.
+Waiting will ensure that their preapproval letter doesn’t expire while they’re house shopping, and it will give them confidence that any offer they make on a house will at least be seriously considered.

 ¹Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance, appraisal and a satisfactory title report/search.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Rocket Mortgage’ control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
 This offer does not apply to new purchase loans submitted to Rocket Mortgage through a mortgage broker.
 Additional conditions or exclusions may apply.